Our environmental policy was updated in June 2016. Read our latest policy by following the link below.

 Staff, students and external governors sit on the Governing Council and there is also a Student Liaison Committee between UDSU and the University, where ethical investments can be discussed.

-Our carbon management plan (CMP) sets targets to reduce carbon emissions and provides a roadmap for how this will be achieved.
+Our carbon management plan (CMP3) sets targets to reduce carbon emissions and provides a roadmap for how this will be achieved.

-Quarterly meetings of the carbon management plan team have been held since 2007.
-The team includes staff from the across the institution and representatives from the Students' Union.
+Quarterly meetings of the carbon management plan team have been held from 2007 until 2016.
+The team has now largely been integrated into the Environmental Steering Group (ESG).

-Work has now begun on an updated CMP, which will be overseen by the Environmental Steering Group, chaired by Deputy Vice-Chancellor Professor Philip Plowden.
+Work has now begun on an updated CMP, which will be overseen by the ESG chaired by Deputy Vice-Chancellor Professor Philip Plowden.

 Education for sustainable development